elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

         a. do they use DOI?
         b.
 If not, what kind of identifier do they use?
 Is it a Persistente identifier?

-## Get yourself an ORCID

-PIDs for authors make it much easier to **FIND** materials written by a particular person, and  also makes it easier to ensure the credits for the right person.
-The Open Researcher and Contributor ID (ORCID) is increasingly used by journals and funders to uniquely identify individuals and is a good option for authors of training materials as well

-Watch [this video]( https://vimeo.com/495762735) to learn how to get your own ORCID.

 ## Evaluate yourself